GOG-0225: CAN DIET AND PHYSICAL ACTIVITY MODULATE OVARIAN, FALLOPIAN TUBE AND PRIMARY PERITONEAL CANCER PROGRESSION-FREE SURVIVAL

 * Participate in coaching phone calls on a sliding scale frequency (more phone calls in the Beginning, tapering down to few calls toward the end of the study); in all 22 coaching call sessions will be completed over the 2 year duration of the study.

-* At the beginning of the study participant will be mailed study related materials.
+* at the beginning of the study participant will be mailed study related materials.
 These will include

-a pedometer which can be used to track how many steps she takes per day and a coaching binder which will be used to assist her during coaching phone calls.
+a pedometer and/or accelerometer which can be used to track how many steps she takes per day and a coaching binder which will be used to assist her during coaching phone calls.
 Participant will also receive printed materials throughout the study to provide her with general health information.

-* Complete regularly scheduled lifestyle intervention coaching sessions that will be conducted over the telephone with a lifestyle coach from the study coordinating center at The University of Arizona Cancer Center in Tucson, Arizona.
+* Complete regularly scheduled lifestyle intervention coaching sessions that will be conducted over the telephone with a lifestyle coach from the study coordinating center at The university of arizona Cancer Center in Tucson, arizona.
 Telephone coaching will begin within one week of initial introduction coaching call by a study coordinator and will then continue on a twice weekly schedule for the first 4 weeks, then once per week for 2 weeks, then 2 times per month for five months, then one time per month for 6 months and then every other month for the remainder of the study.
 Participant can request an adjustment in the frequency of the telephone counseling if needed to meet and sustain the study diet and physical activity goals.

 * Complete a daily lifestyle journal that will track daily fat grams and steps.
 These diaries will be provided in the form of a pocket-sized calendar.
 Participant will be asked to record servings of vegetables and fruits and fat grams eaten on a provided weekly checklist as well as steps taken on select days.
-Participant will be able to track the amount of steps she takes by using the pedometer provided to her through this study.
+Participant will be able to track the amount of steps she takes by using the pedometer and/or accelerometer provided to her through this study.
 Participant may complete the diary each and every day throughout the study, but at minimum she will be asked to complete the diary 3 times per week throughout the study.
-Lifestyle journals will be mailed back to the Arizona Cancer Center in pre-addressed and stamped envelope on a monthly basis.
+Lifestyle journals will be mailed back to the arizona Cancer Center in pre-addressed and stamped envelope on a monthly basis.

 3.11 Patients with a histological diagnosis of epithelial ovarian cancer, fallopian tube